web-mojo/ReelGuard-Releases/README.md

 However, no software can fully protect against operator error. **You are responsible for:**

 - Ensuring you’re operating on the correct card or drive.
-- Maintaining a robust offload and checksum veridication workflow with an offload tool of your choice.
+- Maintaining a robust offload and checksum verification workflow with an offload tool of your choice.
 - Verifying that your backups are valid and complete.

-Treat ReelGuard as an extra safety net in your backup chain, not as a replacement for good data management practices.
+Treat ReelGuard as an extra safety net in your backup workflow, not as a replacement for good data management practices.

 ---